bmeurant/technical-docs/software-architecture/api-paradigms/rpc.md

 - **High Performance**: Achieved through binary serialization with Protobuf and multiplexing over HTTP/2, making it significantly faster than text-based protocols like JSON.
 - **Streaming**: Natively supports unary, client-streaming, server-streaming, and bi-directional streaming, enabling more complex and efficient communication patterns.
 - **Strong Typing**: Service contracts defined in `.proto` files generate strongly-typed client and server code, reducing runtime errors and improving developer productivity.
+- **Service Discovery Friendly**: While gRPC itself doesn't provide service discovery, its strong typing and contract-first approach (via `.proto` files) make it highly compatible with external service discovery mechanisms (e.g., Consul, etcd, Kubernetes).
+This facilitates dynamic lookup and connection to services in a distributed environment.
 - **Language Agnostic**: A wide range of officially supported and community-supported languages.

 ### Disadvantages